Course Overview

 What does this program entail?

-Participants will complete 6 modules, composed of 30 recorded lectures totaling about 10 hours of content.
-Each of the 6 modules ends with a module quiz.
-A final exam will cover materials from all 6 modules.
+Participants will complete 7 modules, composed of 34 recorded lectures totaling about 12+ hours of content.
+Each of the 7 modules ends with a module quiz.
+A final exam will cover materials from all 7 modules.
+There are 2 required discussion board scenario analyses.
+The final component is submitting the pollinator Habitat Quality Assessment (HQA) assignment.
 Additionally, participants will have the option to attend weekly virtual office hours to ask questions, network with other students, and share insights.

 What is the overall level of this course?

 This program contains university-level content, including a review of key ecological concepts like functional traits.
-The purpose is for students to leave with an understanding of why pollinators are important, risks they face, ecological reasons for why they may or may not succeed in different environments, as well as practical applications for habitat.
+The purpose is for students to leave with an understanding of why pollinators are important, risks they face, ecological reasons for why they may or may not succeed in different environments, as well as practical applications for habitat creation and evaluation in New England.
+(Key concepts are applicable globally).

 Who should take this course?